Easy Crispy Air Fryer Turkey Thighs Recipe

 Pierce the thigh in the thickest part with a fork.
 Observe the juices that leak out—if they are reddish or slightly pink, the turkey needs to cook a little longer.
 If the juices run clear, they should be good to go!
 Note that this method is less reliable than using a cooking thermometer

-Truthfully, fresh is always best.
-Using fresh turkey thighs, you can rub the seasonings under the skin, which makes a big difference in the final taste.
+Fresh is always best.
+You can rub the seasonings under the skin using fresh turkey thighs, which makes a big difference in the final taste.
 However, if you choose frozen thighs, you’ll still have a tasty air fryer entrée!

 Oven Baked Turkey Thighs